-CELEBRATE 60 years with NSGEU this summer
+GELEBRATE 60 years with NSGEU this summer

-NSGEU's Board of Directors: Representing members from our diverse occupations and regions across the province THESSTAND A PUBLICATION OF THE N.S.
-GOVERNMENT & GENERAL EMPLOYEES UNION SUMMER 2018 is a publication of the Nova Scotia Government and General Employees Union facebook.com/NSGEU
+NSGEU's Board of Directors: Representing members from our diverse occupations and regions across the province

+A PUBLICATION OF THE N.S.
+GOVERNMENT & GENERAL EMPLOYEES UNION SUMMER 2018

 CONNECT WITH US!
 We want to hear from our members.
 If you have thoughts on this issue of The Stand, or ongoing union issues, send us your feedback!
 You can email us at inquiry@nsgeu.ca or connect with us: